The Hungerford Historical Association

 The next meeting:

-We will send the link to the Zoom meeting (and further advisory notes about Zoom) to members about a week ahead of the meeting.
+We will email members the link to this Zoom meeting a few days ahead of the meeting.

 Our monthly meetings are attended by about 60-150 people.
 Follow this to see the current program of meetings.